tofnoob/tofnoob.github.io/index.md

 # Current event reminders (<span style="color:red"><b>NEW!</b></span>)

 ## 4.2 events
-Don't forget to pickup the Seaside Star for 1 gold which appears to be a **DAILY** drop!
+Don't forget to pickup the Seaside Star for 1 gold which is a **DAILY** drop!
+It runs from August 13-31st!

 You must scroll to the **very bottom** of the gift back page to find it.
 This gives up to 150 DC if you're lucky.